rackerlabs/support-how-to/content/cloud-servers/using-the-apache-2-buddy-script-for-performance-and-stability.md

 ### Run Apache2Buddy

-Run the following command to launch the script from a Linux command line:
+Run the following command to launch the script from a Linux&reg; command line:

 ```
 curl -sL https://raw.githubusercontent.com/richardforth/apache2buddy/master/apache2buddy.pl | perl
 ```

-After the Apache2Buddy script completes, it returns output similar to the following:
+After the Apache2Buddy script completes, it returns something similar to the following output:

     Apache Tuning with Respect to RAM Footprint of Web Applications